17 Best Black Friday Email Marketing Ideas to Leverage in 2023

-First, send sneak peeks to build anticipation about promotions and get people excited beforehand.
+First, send sneak peeks (teaser emails) to build anticipation about promotions and get people excited beforehand.

-Second, offer a mystery prize.
-Either use a digital scratch card or imitate it by segmenting people and providing different discounts.
+Second, offer a mystery prize (promotional emails).
+Either use a digital scratch card or imitate it by segmenting people and providing different discount codes.
 Use gifs for visualization.

 Finally, make flash sales.
 They are popular techniques for email marketing.
 Remember to be very careful with timing.
 Everything should be in sync.

 Your best deal will not sell itself.
-It needs a proper entourage and well-thought-out design is the way to go.
+It needs a proper entourage, and a well-thought-out design is the way to go.

 The goal is to make the design scream BFCM on all fronts and unobtrusively direct attention toward the discount.
 Of course, the general practice is to use a black color palette.
 You can always adopt other color schemes.
 Use animated gifs, funny images, emojis, etc.

 To save your time, use Postcards to quickly build an email newsletter.
-There are a whole bunch of baseline components, starting from the compact navigation options and ending with e-commerce widgets, that have a stylish look and most importantly responsive behavior.
+There are a whole bunch of baseline components, starting from the compact navigation options and ending with e-commerce widgets, with a stylish look and, most importantly, responsive behavior.

 This practice has become common.
 We have already pointed out that you can start sales earlier to get a head start.
 The same goes for the ending of the campaign.
 Prolong it and shower buyers with exclusive deals.
 Extend the sale by a day or two to catch people who got distracted during the initial sale window.